uwmadison-chm/windows-data-sync/README.md

 ## The problem

-You've collected data on a Windows computer.
+Your data is on a Windows computer.
 You want to securely upload it to a linux server that stores all the data for your study.
 Maybe you even want to upload things to a read-only raw data directory.
 These tools can help.

 ## What we have here